Table of contents

 There is also an example project which exposes a list of entities over REST server, then self-consumes them via REST client connected to localhost:8080 and exposes them in a Grid: vaadin8-restdataprovider-example and vaadin10-restdataprovider-example.

-VoK data fetching revolves around a thing called a Data Loader.
-The data loader is responsible for loading pages of data from arbitrary data source, sorting and filtering it as necessary, converting rows into Java Beans.
+VoK data fetching revolves around a thing called a Data Provider.
+The data provider is responsible for loading pages of data from arbitrary data source, sorting and filtering it as necessary, converting rows into Java Beans.
 The data loader then can be plugged into Vaadin Grid, in order to show the data.

 For example, the REST client class CrudClient is a data loader since it implements the DataLoader interface.
 It fetches lists of JSON maps and converts them into Java Beans with the help of Gson.
 In order to connect CrudClient into Vaadin Grid, you need to use DataLoaderAdapter to convert CrudClient into DataProvider.
 It’s always wise to call .withConfigurableFilter2() on the adapter which enables the filter row to set filters to the data provider.